 You can use your favorite bacon for this recipe.
 You really can’t go wrong here.

 I’ve used different kinds; maple bacon, pecan smoked, apple wood smoked, hickory smoked, etc. They’re all fantastic!

-Note that we do get our bacon from Butcher Box because we trust that their meat is high quality and sourced from animals that have been treated right.
+We get our bacon from Porter Road because we trust that their meat is high quality and sourced from animals that have been treated right.